demian85/home-server/README.md

 - Room heater (this one also reports values from its SI7021 temperature and humidity sensor).

 I also have a bunch of sensors connected to a Wemos D1 Mini (flashed with the same firmware above) in my living room:
-- AM2302 temperature and humidity sensor
+- AM2301 temperature and humidity sensor
 - HC SR501 PIR Motion Sensor
 - Infrared receiver and remote control

 Those devices report their values, but do not have a specific purpose yet.

 ## How it works
-Sonoff devices connect to the MQTT broker and report their state while also subscribing to a control topic, allowing you to switch them on/off.
+All devices establish a connection to the MQTT broker and report their state while also subscribing to a control topic, allowing you to switch them on/off.

-Server runs in the background and subscribes to all sensor topics.
+Server runs as a daemon and subscribes to all sensor topics.
 Some logic decides when to switch the room heater on/off.

 The UI is built on React and consists of simple components that allow the user to switch the appliances on/off and view sensor, weather and derived data, like the "real feel" temperature.